 Economy Wood Exterior Louvered Shutters

 ShutterLand also offers an introductory grade louvered wood shutter.
 These exterior panels are intended for use on buildings and homes that need a quick, inexpensive external restoration.
-Economy wood exterior shutters generally have a shortened life because of the species and grade of wood.
+Economy Pine wooden shutters generally have a shortened life because of the species and grade of wood.

 Southern Yellow Pine is a versatile, dense species that is used in construction of many aspects of the home.
 We use 99.9% knot free Grade C or Better.
-We use the same construction techniques applied to our premium wood shutters.
+We use the same construction techniques for louvered Pine shutters as applied to our premium wood shutters.

 Composite Louvered Shutters